wso2/docs-is/en/docs/deploy/aws.md

 ### Try it Out

 You can now test the functionalities of WSO2 Identity Server with your app.
-You can alternatively choose a sample app from [here](../../samples/overview) and follow the steps given to deploy the chosen application.
+Alternatively, you can choose a sample app from [here](../../samples/overview) and follow the steps given to deploy the chosen application.

 Make sure you add the proxy port configuration to `<KUBERNETES_HOME>/advanced/is-pattern-1/values.yaml`.